Paul Kanjorski: Political campaigns

 In 1980, Dan Flood, who had represented the 11th District for most of the time since 1945, resigned.
 Kanjorski ran in the crowded special election as an independent, finishing behind State Representative Ray Musto.
 He ran against Musto in the Democratic primary later that year, but finished third.
 Musto lost to Republican James L. Nelligan in the general election.
 In 1984, after sitting out the 1982 campaign, Kanjorski defeated incumbent Frank G. Harrison, who had defeated Nelligan in 1982, in the primary.
 He won the general election by a solid 17-point margin, even as Ronald Reagan carried the district in his landslide reelection bid.

 In 1986, Kanjorski faced a younger, well-financed Republican opponent in Marc Holtzman.
 The race was initially seen as one of the hottest in the country.
 However, Kanjorski won by 41 points, his largest margin of victory in a contested election.
 He was unopposed in 1988 and 1990 and did not face another credible opponent until 2002, when he faced Lou Barletta, the mayor of Hazleton.
 Kanjorski defeated Barletta by 13 points.
 The margin would have likely been closer had the state legislature not shifted heavily Democratic Scranton and most of surrounding Lackawanna County from the nearby 10th District to the 11th.
-It appeared that the Republican-controlled legislature wanted to protect the 10th's then-incumbent Republican, Don Sherwood, by packing the already heavily Democratic 11th with as many Democrats as possible.
-Scranton had anchored the 10th and its predecessors for almost a century—though since the turn of the 20th Century the 10th was represented more often by Republican representatives than Democratic representatives.